1. If it ain’t broke…

 5. Don’t flour the pan; but do coat it

-If you’re using a non-stick pan and still having trouble with sticking Bundts, try sprinkling a coating of either finely ground nut flour (that’s toasted almond flour on the left) or granulated sugar into the greased pan before adding the batter.
+If you’re using a non-stick pan and still having trouble with sticking Bundts, try sprinkling a coating of either finely ground nut flour (e.g. almond flour ) or granulated sugar into the greased pan before adding the batter.
 Either will provide a barrier between batter and pan — which is what you’re seeking.

 “But isn’t sugar sticky?”
 Yes, it becomes sticky as it cools; and it can act like glue when fully cooled.
 But while warm, sugar is still semi-liquid, and your sugar-coated cake should slide right out of the pan.